OvRcode/ovrride/README.md

-TODO: Readme is not up to date.
-Setting up new Dev Environment then updating readme
 ## OvRride.com

 OvRride.com is built using WordPress 3.5.2, and the WooCommerce plugin.
 The OvRride theme is based off of the [Quark Starter Theme](http://quarktheme.com/).